quorten/quorten-blog1/_posts/2019-03-01-clay-chem-case-glue.md

-compose approximately 90% of the Earth's crust, and according to the book _The Mystery of the Periodic Table_ by Benjamin D. Wiker, a little over 98.5% of the Earth is made up of only eight elements: iron, oxygen, silicon, magnesium, calcium, and aluminum.
+compose approximately 90% of the Earth's crust, and according to the book _The Mystery of the Periodic Table_ by Benjamin D. Wiker, a little over 98.5% of the Earth is made up of only eight elements: iron, oxygen, silicon, magnesium, nickel, sulfur, calcium, and aluminum.
 "Oxygen and Iron by themselves make up about 65% of the earth."
 In addition to the Earth's dry crust, we literally have oceans full of salt water.
 Add hydrogen and sodium to the mix and you've pretty much covered all the elements used in most minerals.
 Despite the abundance of carbon in your own body, the places you live in, and the materials you work with, carbon is actually not that abundant on the Earth's surface as a whole.

 You can look at some of the previously mentioned Wikipedia articles on clay minerals for more information, but you need not be surprised that